|Tim Roufs||extended search|

 Or, he would give them the meat.
 He can bring in a whole deer, and drop it at the door.
 He tells the girl, "There you are.
 There's my work."

-xxx Sometimes he gave her folks food.
+Sometimes, in my times, he gave her folks other kinds of food.
 He'll bring food and unload, oh, probably, say, a couple arms' full, or pack-sacks full, of food and gifts.
 Later on, we used to carry food -- and groceries from the store -- in a pack-sack or a gunny sack.
 In earlier years we used a gunny sack.
 We used gunny sacks lots.
-He would bring the food into their house and set it down.
+He would bring the gunny sack or pack-sack of food into their house and set it down.

 Besides food and wood he'd give them tobacco, calico, a canoe, a gun, snowshoes, and things like that.
 Most generally he would give her folks presents.
 Almost always the man gave the girl's folks presents.
 That shows appreciation.
 They would give blankets, rugs, or anything -- like guns, canoes, any thing.
 Later on, he'd generally give cloth to the old lady.
 He'd also generally give them a blanket or something.